Roy (film)

 Roy is a 2015 Indian Hindi-language romantic drama film directed by debutant Vikramjit Singh and produced by Bhushan Kumar, Krishan Kumar, Divya Khosla Kumar and Ajay Kapoor under Freeway Pictures.
-The movie features Arjun Rampal and Jacqueline Fernandez in the lead roles and Shernaz Patel, Rajit Kapur and Shibani Dandekar in supporting roles.
-Ranbir Kapoor does an extended cameo appearance.
+The movie features Arjun Rampal and Jacqueline Fernandez in the lead roles with Ranbir Kapoor in the title role.
+Shernaz Patel, Rajit Kapur and Shibani Dandekar appear in supporting roles.
 Anupam Kher appears in a cameo.
 The film is based on a filmmaker writing and directing movies about thefts and robberies.
-The movie had its premiere in Dubai on 12 February 2015 and was released worldwide on 13 February 2015 to negative reviews.
+The movie had its premiere in Dubai on 12 February 2015 and was released worldwide on 13 February 2015 to negative reviews for the film’s story, screenplay, direction and slow narration, but praised the performances (especially Rampal’s and Kapoor’s), cinematography, locations, soundtrack, and the film’s dramatic score.